SpottedPaint/morse/README.md

 Why ?
 ====

-I'm learning some ruby so i can be like all the cool kids :)
+I'm learning some ruby so I can be like all the cool kids :)

 start
 -----
 ruby -rubygems app.rb

-#TODO
+###TODO
 sort out whitespace so morse can be input better and words in morse strings are separated when entered via input box